sn8k/CashMachiine/user_manual.md

 - Data ingestion consumes events from the scheduler via RabbitMQ.
 - Pass `--install` or `--remove` to service scripts for setup and teardown.
 - The UI supports French and English; append `/en` to URLs to switch to English.
+- Visualize aggregated metrics via the `/analytics` endpoint or the UI analytics page.

 ## Performance
 - Run benchmarks with `pytest --benchmark-json=perf/<service>/results.json`.